 As customers, we don’t usually think about what actually happens right after we swipe our credit or debit card (unless we’re waiting for an ‘Approved’ screen).

 But, for business owners, payment card processing is more deeply vital, it can seriously impact net profits.

 There’s a lot to consider if you’re a beginner to credit card processing for small businesses (SMBs) – what elements are crucial and which can you overlook?

-In this guide, we’ll review best card machines for SMBs – then explore key aspects further.
+In this guide, we’ll review best card machines for UK small businesses– then explore key aspects further.

 - 💳 SumUp 3G card reader review - Ideal for Fees